Ordered exponential random walks: Tail asymptotics

 This allows the entries in the Pfaffian to be rewritten in the stated form.
-For odd $d$, we can add in an extra component to our random walk with starting position $x_{d+1}$.
-Since $d+1$ is even we have proved above that
+For odd $d$, a version of the de Bruijn integration formula still holds \cite{bruijn} and gives the stated formula.
+Alternatively, we can add in an extra component to our random walk with starting position $x_{d+1}$, apply a Laplace expansion and let $x_{d+1} \rightarrow \infty$. \end{proof}